kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 * the preemptor is deleted;
 * the preemptor's `nominatedNodeName` is cleared or replaced by a subsequent preemption.

+Once victim pod deletion has been actuated, the victim `ResourceClaim` UIDs recorded for `nodeName` remain tracked on `nodeName` in `draManager` until their `Status.Allocation` is cleared at t3, even if the original preemptor's nomination is later removed or replaced.
 No separate time-based expiry is needed.
-Once all victim claims have been deallocated at t3, if the preemptor is retried and still cannot be scheduled on the nominated node (for example because a higher-priority pod took the freed device, or the node became unschedulable), `PodEligibleToPreempt` returns `true` and `DefaultPreemption` immediately re-evaluates the pod—either replacing the
+Once all victim claims on `nodeName` have been deallocated at t3, if the preemptor is retried and still cannot be scheduled on the nominated node (for example because a higher-priority pod took the freed device, or the node became unschedulable), `PodEligibleToPreempt` returns `true` and `DefaultPreemption` immediately re-evaluates the pod—either replacing the